yext/chat-headless/packages/chat-headless/docs/chat-headless.chatheadless.restartconversation.md

 ## ChatHeadless.restartConversation() method

-Resets all fields within [ConversationState](./chat-headless.conversationstate.md)
+Resets all fields within [ConversationState](./chat-headless.conversationstate.md) and the agent session, if one exists.

 **Signature:**